MI3M4OAI/OAI/doc/FEATURE_SET.md

 The RRC layer is based on **3GPP 36.331** v14.3.0 and implements the following functions:

 - System Information broadcast (SIB 1, 2, 3, and 13)
-  * SIB1: Up to 6 PMLN IDs broadcast
+  * SIB1: Up to 6 PLMN IDs broadcast
 - RRC connection establishment
 - RRC connection reconfiguration (addition and removal of radio bearers, connection release)
 - RRC connection release